Open Educational Resources

 Lowering the cost of course resources enhances access and success for Minnesota State students, a main focus of our Equity 2030 goal.

 OER allow faculty to use resources that are low or no cost to students, racially, culturally, and linguistically diverse, locally relevant, accessible, updated frequently, accessible on the first day and beyond, and are tailored to the needs of students.

-Eleven Minnesota State campuses offer or are in-process of offering Z-degrees, which is an associate degree or bachelor's degree that have zero-cost course resources for students.
+Seventeen Minnesota State campuses offer or are in-process of offering Z-degrees, which is an associate degree or bachelor's degree that have zero-cost course resources for students.

 Open Textbooks Pilot Program